avb-is-me/pql-docs/docs/Compiling Pipeline Query Language Expressions.md

-  Here is a documentation page in Markdown format with the title "Compiling Pipeline Query Language Expressions" and content derived from the code and existing documentation provided:

 # Compiling Pipeline Query Language Expressions

 The `pql` package provides a way to compile Pipeline Query Language (PQL) expressions into equivalent SQL statements.
 The main entry point for this is the `Compile` function: